The Best French Phrases for Traveling

 13. Searching for a Place or Direction

-114. Pouvez-vous m’indiquez les toilettes, s’il vous plaît?
+114. Pouvez-vous m’indiquer les toilettes, s’il vous plaît?
 Can you direct me to the restroom, please?

-115. Pouvez-vous m’indiquez le métro le plus proche, s’il vous plaît?
+115. Pouvez-vous m’indiquer le métro le plus proche, s’il vous plaît?
 Can you tell me the nearest subway station, please?

-116. Pouvez-vous m’indiquez une station de taxi, s’il vous plaît?
+116. Pouvez-vous m’indiquer une station de taxi, s’il vous plaît?
 Can you point me to a taxi rank, please?

 117. Pouvez-vous m'indiquer un guichet automatique ?
 Can you point me to an ATM?